chetan0220/iNeuron-Internship-Mushroom-Classification/README.md

 # Mushroom Classification Project

-This repository contains the code and resources for the Mushroom Classification project, developed during the ineuron.ai internship.
 The project focuses on building and deploying a machine learning model to classify mushrooms as edible or poisonous based on various features.
 The final model is an ensemble of multiple machine learning models, deployed using Streamlit.

 [Live Website Link](https://mushroom-classifier.streamlit.app/)

+---

 ## Dataset

-The dataset used for this project was sourced from Kaggle.
+The dataset used for this project was sourced from [Kaggle](https://www.kaggle.com/datasets/uciml/mushroom-classification).
 It contains various attributes of mushrooms which are used to predict whether a mushroom is edible or poisonous.

+---

 ## Proposed System